Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: A Fast and Robust Solution Algorithm

 A notional example of the optimal control input extraction algorithm is shown in Fig. \ref{fig:extraction} for a two-dimensional system.

 In this example, there are two candidate times for optimal control inputs.
-First, the optimal control input directions $\hat{\boldsymbol u}_{opt}$ are selected such that $L(\boldsymbol w,\boldsymbol\lambda_{opt})$ can be reached by a single control input of cost $\boldsymbol\lambda_{opt}^T\boldsymbol w$ at either of these times as shown in the left plot.
+For each of these times, the optimal control input direction $\hat{\boldsymbol u}_{opt}(t)$ is computed that reaches the supporting hyperplane at a cost of $c_{opt}$ as shown in the left plot.
 The set of states that can be reached by a convex combination of these maneuvers is indicated by the shaded gray region.
-Next, a nonnegative linear combination of these control inputs is computed that reaches the specified $\boldsymbol w$ at minimum cost.
+Next, a convex combination of these control inputs is computed that reaches the specified $\boldsymbol w$ at cost $c_{opt}$.